 This blog exists for one reason: I could no longer hold back the urge to inject the world's English lexicon with the phrase "Wa Blog."
-Continents of trees have been felled for less.

 The Origin of "Wa"

-But what is the origin of "Wa," you ask, because you are sitting in your cubicle pretending to work?
+What is the origin of "Wa," you ask, because you are sitting in your cubicle pretending to work?
 It's funny the things that stick.
-In college, my friends, like all college students overburdened by the requirements of studies and lifting multiple cases of beer, wanted to lighten their load in every way they could.
-So to make their lives that much easier, to reduce the burden of pronouncing both syllables in my last name, my friends took to simply calling me "Wa" (pronounced like "saw").
-I don't remember exactly which friend coined it, but chances are it was Ted.
+In college, my friends, like all college students overburdened by the requirements of studies and hoisting multiple cases of beer, wanted to lighten their load in every way they could.

 Coincidentally, the word "Wa," in Japanese, means harmony and balance.
 In fact, "Wa" even refers to specific things which are Japanese.
 For example, "Wafuku" means Japanese-style clothes.
 Ironically, in college, even though my friends did not know anything about Japanese-style clothes, they shouted "Wafuku!" at me a lot.